-If you’re like me, you ended 2016 celebrating the holiday season just a little too much and you’ve started 2017 looking for the perfect gym to undo the damage of rich desserts and not enough activity.
+If you’re like me, you ended the year celebrating the holiday season just a little too much and you’ve started the new year looking for the perfect gym to undo the damage of rich desserts and not enough activity.

 Finding the right fitness facility can be tricky if you’re looking for more than just the lowest-cost option.